 Switch and Open Tabs

-CTRL + T will open a new tab; in combination with powerful browser omniboxes, you can instantly start typing a search term after using this shortcut.
+- Ctrl + T will open a new tab.
+In combination with powerful browser omniboxes, you can instantly start typing a search term after using this shortcut.

-When you want to open a link but don’t want it to take over your current page, CTRL + Left Click it to open it in a new tab.
+When you want to open a link but don’t want it to take over your current page, Ctrl + Left Click it to open it in a new tab.
 You can also Middle Click the link for the same result.
-CTRL + SHIFT + Left Click will do the same as the above, but you’ll be brought to the new tab instead of it being left for later.
+Ctrl + Shift + Left Click will do the same as the above, but you’ll be brought to the new tab instead of it being left for later.

 Go Back and Forth, Refresh, and Stop Loading

-When you need to quickly refresh a web page for various reasons, F5 will do it for you.
-To override the browser’s cache and fully reload the page if it’s being finicky, use CTRL + F5.
-If you want to stop a page from loading, ESC will cease the page’s activities.
+When you need to quickly refresh a web page, F5 will do it for you.
+To override the browser’s cache and fully reload the page if it’s being finicky, use Ctrl + F5.
+If you want to stop a page from loading, Esc will cease the page’s activities.

 Having taken the time to set up an awesome homepage, you’ll want to visit it whenever you can.
-ALT + HOME will bring you back where the heart is.
+Alt + Home will bring you back where the heart is.